Types of Ceramic Treatment

 - Disadvantages:

-- Inferior aesthetics and durability compared to all-ceramic or zirconia crowns
+- Lower aesthetics and durability compared to all-ceramic or zirconia crowns

 Inlay (Filling)

-An inlay is a partial filling used to fill the area where a cavity has been removed.
-Suitable for treating small cavities or cavities between teeth.
+An inlay is a partial filling placed in areas where cavities have been removed.
+It’s suitable for treating small cavities or cavities between teeth.

 Crown

-A crown is a cap used when a cavity has progressed significantly, requiring substantial tooth reduction, or to reinforce a tooth that has had nerve treatment.
-It covers the entire tooth, providing high strength and suitability for back teeth.
+A crown is a cap used when cavities have progressed significantly requiring extensive tooth removal, or to reinforce teeth after nerve removal.
+It covers the entire tooth, providing high strength and suitability for molar treatment.

 Laminate Veneer

-A laminate veneer is a treatment method where the tooth surface is thinly shaped, and a thin ceramic shell is bonded onto it.
-Suitable for significantly changing tooth color or shape, or correcting minor alignment issues.
-Primarily used to enhance the aesthetics of front teeth.
+Laminate veneer involves thinly shaving the tooth surface and bonding a thin ceramic shell.
+It’s suitable for significantly changing tooth color or shape, or correcting mild misalignment.
+Mainly used to enhance front tooth aesthetics.

 Frequently Asked Questions (FAQ)